ska-telescope/ska-uksrc-cluster-gitops/docs/deploy-gatekeeper.md

           loadBalancerIP: ""
 ```

-Create the `gatekeeper-secret.yaml` secret in the secrets folder as above, as per the example.
+Create the `gatekeeper-secret.yaml` secret in the secrets folder as above, as per the example using the Client ID & Client Secret from the SKA-IAM client.

 ```sh
 ---